tony-blake/MD-Simulation/README.md

 > save COMNEUT com.neutral0.prmtop com.neutral0.prmcrd
 > saveamberparm COMNEUT com.neutral0.prmtop com.neutral0.prmcrd
 ```
 These commands produced many files that needed to be used with ```sander```, ```cpptraj``` and ```MMPBSA.py```.
 Next the sander program was used to carry out the molecular simulation.
 To use this program an input file needed to be created that would inform the program of the physical processes to simulate.
-Noting the good results of a previous study [Khosa], the same parameters for the minimisation, heating and  equlibration stages were employed.
+Noting the good results of a previous study [2], the same parameters for the minimisation, heating and  equlibration stages were employed.
 Firstly the system was minimisied in a two stage process.
 The input file for the first minimisation stage looks like this.

 ```bash
 min.in: